devblogdev/devblog-backend-postgres/README.md

 # DevBlog Backend

-This is the RESTFul Ruby on Rails backend API for [DevBlog Frontend](https://github.com/mmartinezluis/devblog-frontend).
+This is the RESTFul Ruby on Rails backend API for [DevBlog Frontend](https://github.com/mmartinezluis/devblog-frontend); live website powered by this API: [DevBlog.dev](https://devblog.dev).
 This backend:

 * Stores DevBlog's blog posts, and performs CRUD actions for blog posts.
-* Stores a json copy for the cover image of blog posts (original image files stored in a AWS S3 bucket), and performs CRUD actions for cover images.
+* Stores json copies for the cover image of blog posts (original image are files stored in a AWS S3 bucket), and performs CRUD actions for cover images.
 * Issues JWT tokens with expiration time for users logging in to DevBlog via email and password.
 * Authorizes users when users access their profile portal in DevBlog.
 (Side note: authorization means that the logged-in user credentials are verified first before performing any subsequent actions requested by the user through their DevBlog account)